 The Counselor Education program requires that all students adhere to the standards of the counseling profession.
 As such, you are expected to conduct yourself in an ethical and appropriate manner at your fieldwork site as well as abide by the American Counseling Association (ACA) Ethical Standards and the American Mental Health Counselors Association (AMHCA) Code of Ethics/ the American School Counseling Association (ASCA) Code of Ethics.
-Prior to initiating Practicum and each semester of Internship, all students must state in writing that they are familiar with and will follow the American Counseling Association (ACA) and/or the American Mental Health Counselors Association (AMHCA)/ the American School Counseling Association (ASCA) Code of Ethics, and standards of conduct.
+Prior to initiating Practicum and each semester of Internship, all students must state in writing that they are familiar with and will follow the American Counseling Association (ACA) and/or the American Mental Health Counselors Association (ACA) and/or the American Mental Health Counselors Association (AMHCA)/ the American School Counseling Association (ASCA) Code of Ethics, and standards of conduct.
 An ethical statement is part of the fieldwork paperwork that all students must sign at the start of each semester.
 Although not a complete list, the following are examples of inappropriate or unethical behaviors: